ojitha/ojitha.github.io/notes/rdbms.md

 ---
 ## H2 Database

-For testing use the following to run in the watch expression:
+For testing, use the following to run in the watch expression:

 ```bash
 org.h2.tools.Server.startWebServer(this.jdbcTemplate.getDataSource().getConnection())